jumpnow/jumpnowtek-site/_posts/2018-12-19-linux-arm-shellcode-part1.md

     $ as shell.s -o shell.o
     $ ld shell.o -o shell
-    $ echo $$
-    615
     $ ./shell
     bash-4.4$ echo $$
     859
     exit
-    $ echo $$
-    615

-Note the shell variable **$$** holds our current pid.
-In this example the shell prompt is different (and that has to do with not passing any other args to execve).
-But sometimes it's not obvious that you actually got a shell if it looks just like your standard one.
-Checking **$$** is just a habit for me.

-You can calculate the string offset to "/bin/sh" directly from [shell.s][shell_s], but for illustrative purposes I'll show the object dump again.
+You can calculate the string offset to "/bin/sh" directly from the assembly source, but for illustrative purposes I'll show the object dump again.

     # objdump -d shell.o